Keeping Ants as Pets

 So, you, or perhaps your child, wishes to keep ants.
 You know what ants are and you’ve seen them aplenty outside, but how do you keep them as pets?
 Are they a safe pet?
 How do you feed them?
 What do you feed them?
 How do you stop them from escaping?
 These are some of the questions I often get asked by prospective ant keepers.

-Here I will try to answer these questions, and others, to give you a good chance of successfully raising an ant colony in your own home.
+Here I will try to answer these questions, and others, to give you a good chance of successfully raising an ant colony of your own.
 The information I provide here will assume you are completely new to ant keeping.
-You know what an ant is, but you have never kept them as pets before.

 Before you get your first ants there are a few important things you need to consider: